rishikaa-03/Multimodal_AI-for-cascade-propagation-in-IR-using-RSDN/README.md

 If the `.pkl` artifacts and `data/*.csv` files aren't already present, run the module pipeline in order:

-1. Simulate the synthetic dataset (Module 1)
+1. Simulate the synthetic dataset
-2. Build the multiplex graph (Module 2)
+2. Build the multiplex graph
-3. Run the cascade simulator to generate training data (Module 3)
+3. Run the cascade simulator to generate training data
-4. Train the cause classifier and cascade predictor (Module 4)
+4. Train the cause classifier and cascade predictor
-5. Calibrate the frontier detector (Module 5)
+5. Calibrate the frontier detector
-6. Generate the whole-network risk summary (Module 8) — required for the Full Network Map tab
+6. Generate the whole-network risk summary

 </details>